Jotaro's Food Review

 No....
 Two of them were Beggar's Chicken; that should be enough to feed nine of us at the table.

 A friend enlightened me a bit on the history of this Beggar's Chicken joint.
 It seems that the original Beggar's Chicken is the one at Ulu Klang, Kuala Lumpur.
 One assistant chef let to start a second one in Ijok, while a third started this one in Jugra.
-This place is now being managed by the son.
+This place is now being managed by the assistant's son.

 The glutinous rice was nicely done, well cooked but still with the individual grains well separated.
 The salted duck egg add a good flavour to the rice and the Chinese Black Mushrooms were softly tender.